Apps, Tools & Services

 GitHub (or GitHub Enterprise at my workplace) is my tool for storing and working with source code.
 All my websites are on GitHub and a few dozen other projects.
 I use GitHub for mobile and occasionally GitHub Desktop.
 I use Git on the command line.

-Netlify is my favorite hosting service.
-All my websites are hosted for free.
-If I push a new feature to GitHub, Netlify will automatically deploy my website on a preview URL.
+Cooligy is the tools I use for self-hosting my websites.
+If I push a new feature to GitHub, Coolify will automatically deploy my website on a preview URL.
 After all the tests have been running successfully, and I merge the feature, the new feature goes live without needing to do anything more.

 Kaleidoscope 🖥